Surgery Policies & Patient Information

 If you would like the surgery to be able to discuss your health information with someone else ie partner or family member, then we ask for a consent form to be completed.

-The completion of the Third Party Consent Form enables the surgery to discuss information about your health with the named person (or third party in section 2).
+The completion of the Sharing of Information Consent Form enables the surgery to discuss information about your health with the named person (or third party in section 2).

 The consent will be scanned into your medical record but you can withdraw this consent at any time by contacting the practice.